Get-authlib-injector.md

 Download authlib-injector

-If your users are mainly in mainland China, we recommend downloading from the BMCLAPI mirror.
+If most users are in mainland China, BMCLAPI mirror is recommended.

 Prefetch Configuration